Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/README.md

 4. Allow to replace everything.
 5. Start the game and it should launch in English.

+If you find any issues with the translations in this pack, please report them via the [Issues](https://github.com/Basssiiie/Cultures-Revenge-of-the-Rain-Gods-Translation/issues) page, or let me know personally.

 ### Optional: run in windowed mode

 Follow these steps to make the game run in windowed mode, instead of full-screen, on modern machines.